blackbhc/refactor/README.md

   for a few steps and output some demo files to the `output_dir`.
 This option is only for test purpose or may be useful for some special cases.
 - <a id="output_dir"></a>`output_dir`: the path to store the output files, create it if not exist.
-- <a id="particle_types"></a>`particle_types`: the type(s) of target particles types to do the on-the-fly analysis, must be given at least one type, otherwise the program will raise an error.
-- <a id="multiple"></a>`multiple`: whether to treat the more than one target particles as different set, which can be specified by the next parameter `classification`, or treat them as a whole.
-Default is `multiple` = `on`, that all target particles will be analyzed as a whole.
-- <a id="classification"></a>`classification`: specify how to classify the target particles to different analysis sets.
-  - Must be given if `multiple` = `on`, otherwise the program will raise an error.
-If `multiple` = `off`, this parameter will be ignored.
-  - The given value should be strings of target types in each subset, where the strings are separated by common delimiter (white space, `,`, `+` and `:`), and in each string, the integer of the target particle types in such subset should be separated by `&`.
-    - If `"1&2" "3" "4&5&6"` is given, then there will be 3 sets, the first subset contains the target particles of type 1 and 2, the second subset contains the target particles of type 3, and the third subset contains the target particles of type 4, 5 and 6.
-    - There should has no space between, before or after the integers in each pair of quotation marks, otherwise the program will raise an error: `"1 & 2" "3" "4 & 5 & 6"` is illegal.
-  - Cross sets are allowed, e.g. `1-2 2-3` is possible, which means the first subset contains the target particles of type 1 and 2, and the second subset contains the target particles of type 2 and 3.
-  - Values should in the range of `particle_types`, otherwise the program will raise an error.
 - <a id="convergence_type"></a>`convergence_type`: the type of convergence criterion for the on-the-fly analysis.
 - <a id="convergence_threshold"></a>`convergence_threshold`: the threshold for numerical convergence during the on-the-fly analysis.